 Address: 900 Court St. NE, Rm.
 H-178, Salem 97301

 Staff Directory from Oregon.gov

 The Legislative Fiscal Office is a permanent, nonpartisan legislative agency created in 1959, pursuant to ORS 173.410 to 173.450, to serve legislators and committees on matters related to the state’s fiscal affairs.
-The office provides research, analysis, evaluation and recommendations concerning state expenditures, budget issues, agency organization, program administration, and state information technology projects.
+The office provides research, analysis, evaluation and recommendations concerning state expenditures, budget issues, agency organization, program administration and state information technology projects.
 It also provides fiscal impact assessments of proposed legislation and provides staff assistance to the Joint Legislative Committee on Information Management and Technology and the Joint Legislative Audit Committee.
-The office staffs the Joint Committee on Ways and Means during the session and the Emergency Board during the interim.
+The office staffs the Joint Committee on Ways and Means during sessions and the Emergency Board during interims between sessions.

-The Emergency Board, authorized by section 3, Article III of the Oregon Constitution and established by ORS 291.324, consists of the president of the Senate, the speaker of the House of Representatives, the co-chairs of the Joint Committee on Ways and Means, and eight Senate and eight House members, totaling 20 members.
+The Emergency Board, authorized by Article III, section 3, of the Oregon Constitution and by ORS 291.324, consists of the president of the Senate, the speaker of the House of Representatives, the co-chairs of the Joint Committee on Ways and Means, and eight Senate and eight House members, totaling 20 members.
 Between sessions, the Emergency Board may allocate to state agencies, out of emergency funds appropriated to the board, additional monies to carry on activities required by law for which appropriations were not made.
-The board may authorize an agency to expend from funds dedicated or continuously appropriated for the purpose of the agency sums in excess of the amount budgeted for the agency, may approve a budget for a new activity coming into existence, and may revise budgets of state agencies to the extent of authorizing transfers between expenditure classifications within an agency.
+The board may authorize an agency to spend over the budgeted amount by tapping funds that are dedicated or continuously appropriated for the agency.
+The board may also approve a new budget for a new agency task, or it may authorize transfers of funds between an agency’s expenditure classifications.